appleluis/appleluis/README.md

 ### I am a Developer, Musician, Designer, Gamer, and Content-Creator.
-* 💻: I code Java, JavaScript, Python, HMTL, and CSS, PHP, and I know most basics of C, C#, and C++!
+* 💻: I code Java, JavaScript, Python, HMTL, and CSS!
-* 🖥: I am the Founder of MidnightIT Inc.!
+* 🖥: I am the Founder of MidnightGames Inc.!
 * 🌱: I am always looking for new Projects to work on!
 If you have any Ideas, just DM me on Discord - </appleluis>#7777!
 * 👯: I am looking to collaborate with other content creators and Devs!
 * 🎹: I play the Piano, Guitar, and Drums!
-* 🎧: I am also a Singer, DJ, and Producer!
+* 🎧: I also like DJing and producin Music!
 * 🎬: I love to record Videos, and Clips!
 * 🥅: 2020 Goals: Contribute more to Open Source projects!